 1. What is a Newborn Care Specialist?

-Every NCS is different and has a range of newborn and infant care experience.
+Every NCS is different and has a range of newborn and infant care experiences.
 She will have extensive practical experience with newborns, and current knowledge of accepted practices in newborn care, including lactation support, Infant CPR & First Aid, and knowledge of early childhood development.
 The most recent practices of the American Academy of Pediatrics is covered in the BNC course.
 All updates and revisions are provided to each NCS as needed.

 Boston Newborn Care Frequently Asked Questions Skills include:

-• Will be attentive, focused and alert in caring for the baby
+• Will be attentive, focused, and alert in caring for the baby

 • Can teach you to change diapers, bathe and feed the baby, or do it all for you

-• Will communicate the baby’s daily and/or nightly routines including feeding, sleep and behavior patterns in a custom log prepared for each family.
+• Will communicate the baby’s daily and/or nightly routines including feeding, sleep, and behavior patterns in a custom log prepared for each family.

 • Educates and teaches parents to understand their newborn in terms of his or her development.

 • Assists parents with developing a schedule/routine with the baby